Recycling Primary Resource

 Find out what happens to the things in your bin, and why it makes sense to recycle…

 This primary resource helps children learn all about recycling.
 Discover what happens to our household waste and why it is important to reduce, re-use and recycle.
 Where does most of our rubbish end up?
 How much of it can be recycled?
-How, exactly, does the recycling process work?
+How does the recycling process work?
 What are the ‘Do’s and Don’ts’ of recycling?

 The teaching resource can be used in study group tasks as a printed handout for each pupil to review and annotate, or for display on the interactive whiteboard using the images included in the resource for class discussion.

-Activity: Encourage children to re-use and recycle by getting them to think about the items they usually throw away.
+Activity: Encourage children to re-use and recycle by asking them to think about the items they usually throw away.
 Can they be washed out and used again?
 Pupils could bring into class re-usable waste to make something useful and/or artistic.
 Examples could be: a piggy bank from a plastic bottle; a pen holder from a jar, a plant pot from an old welly or decorations from metal bottle tops.
 Be as creative as possible!

 N.B.
 The following information for mapping the resource documents to the school curriculum is specifically tailored to the English National Curriculum and Scottish Curriculum for Excellence.
 We are currently working to bring specifically tailored curriculum resource links for our other territories; including South Africa, Australia and New Zealand.
 If you have any queries about our upcoming curriculum resource links, please email: email@example.com

-This science primary resource assists with teaching the following Key Stage 2 Science objectives from the National Curriculum:
+This Science primary resource assists with teaching the following Key Stage 2 Science objectives from the National Curriculum:

 Pupils should be taught to: